indigo-dc/oidc-agent/gitbook/oidc-gen.md

                              terminal.
 Implicitly sets --qr -s, --split-config         Use separate configuration files for the registered client and the account configuration.
   -w, --flow=FLOW            Specifies the OIDC flow to be used.
-Multiple space
+Option can be
-                             delimited values possible to express priority.
+                             used multiple times to allow different flows and express priority.
 Possible values are: code device password refresh

  Internal options:
       --codeExchangeRequest=REQUEST